Shuttle/shuttle-esb/architecture.md

 ## Queues

-Messages are processed by message handlers that are invoked by Shuttle ESB.
+Messages are processed by message handlers that are invoked by Shuttle.Esb.
 When a service bus is started it starts listening for messages in an inbox queue.
 So messages have to end up in the relevant queue to be processed.
 The inbox configuration is specified in the application configuration file.

 The approach taken is an **at-least-once** delivery.
 This differs from an **exactly-once** delivery in that edge cases may result in a message being processed more than once (these should hardly ever occur).
 However, for other mechanism edge cases may result in a message loss which is impossible to spot (a duplicate message is easier to spot than no message at all).